charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 ![Dark Noise design version 02](./dark-noise-design-v02.jpg)
 <p class="postCaption">This should look familiar.</p>

-There are two small interesting design details I'd like to call out.
+There are two interesting design details I'd like to call out.

 #### Select Noise Arrow